Yair Ariel • April-4-2017

 - A masterstroke is to highlight the value proposition of the FEC in the job descriptions.
 No worker is an independent unit.
-The vibrancy of a Family Entertainment Center or its ambience is a major part of its appeal.
-A FEC displays character only when employees resonate with what the park stands for.
+The vibrancy of a Family Entertainment Center or its ambiance is a major part of its appeal.
+An FEC displays character only when employees resonate with what the park stands for.
 If emulating the PAQ ensures ability fit, the value proposition describes the essence of the center and ensures a moral (or values) fit.

 This is equally important.

 - Coming in at three is the best practice of looking in the right places.
 FECs shouldn’t set themselves up for disappointment.
 Advertising in college newspapers is likely to attract more capable candidates but these students are set to work in big firms and likely have lofty ambitions.
 They obviously leave as soon as they clinch a prestigious internship.

 On the other hand, high school potentials haven’t really made up their minds about their future course of action.
 If they like the setting of the FEC they might stick with the gig right through college, putting in 3 to 4 years and earning extra money during the holidays.
 Loyalty plays is an influencer here.

 - Face to face interviews boosts the chances of assembling a cohesive unit that is efficient and dedicated to FEC profitability.
 But throwing in a pre-interview chat with the hopefuls can help the selection committee do a better job of recruiting individuals who can get the work done.
 Obvious no-nos like a sullen demeanor and poor diction is spotted in the pre-interview and this allows FECs to make more informed decisions without having to go through the whole process with someone who can’t render the duties.